Clayton, CA Chemistry Tutors

 *** Studio Equipment ***

-Pro Tools, music workstation, keyboards, guitars, basses, amps, effects processing, microphones, stools, studio monitors all in a carpeted finished basement with good lighting.
-Also, I have a private (gated) parking space.
+Pro Tools, music workstation, keyboards, guitars, basses, amps, effects processing, microphones, stools, studio monitors all in a professional studio space with good lighting.

 *** Travel Equipment ***